Certification Process

 - Professional Growth and Responsibility

-Experience may come from internships/practicums and paid or voluntary work hours.
-Applicants must have gained experience and received supervision from a position in which the job description included prevention.
+- Experience may come from internships/practicums and paid or voluntary work hours.

 - 1 year of full-time employment/volunteering = 2,000 hours